perliedman/tiled-maps/README.md

 Lets go through how one could go about creating a map to be published on the internet.

 As a first attempt, we scan a paper map and publish the resulting bitmap image on the internet.
-This digital equivalent of a paper map has the same limitations as a paper map: the amount of detail is limited by the size of the image; adding more detail without cluttering the map forces us to either increase the size of the image, or reduce the reduce the scale of the map.
-This is fine if the purpose of the map is known before hand, the scale and size can be optimized for one purpose.
-For a general purpose map, this can't be easily done.
+This digital equivalent of a paper map has the same limitations as a paper map: the amount of detail is limited by the size of the image; adding more detail without cluttering the map forces us to either increase the size of the image, or reduce the scale of the map.
+This is fine if the purpose of the map is known before hand: the scale and size can be optimized for one purpose.
+For a general purpose map, this can't be done easily.

 An alternative is to produce several maps at different scales, from large scale overview maps, down to highly detailed maps.